Beyond Brontës: The Mayor’s Screen Diversity Programme

 • If you are in your final year and will graduate directly before/ just after the start of the programme, you are eligible to apply.

 I’m new to the screen industries.
-Where can I find out about job roles in the Film & TV Industry?
+Where can I find out about job roles in Film, TV, VFX, Virtual Production, Animation and Games?

 Beyond Brontes will introduce you to a wide range of jobs in the screen industries.
 However, for further information, please refer here:myfirstjobinfilm.com/UK/resources/careers-guide